 Brute Wyverns a massive monsters with body types resembling that of a Tyrannosaurus Rex.
 As the name implies, these creatures rely on brute strength and not much else in a fight.
 With powerful hind legs that can easily crush stone and surprisingly agility given their size, exercise extreme caution when fighting these juggernauts.

-When Anjaneth gets angry, dorsal fins will sprout from its back and will start roaring like a madman.
+When Anjanath gets angry, dorsal fins will sprout from its back and will start roaring like a madman.
 Its physical strength will increase to the point where Anjaneth can rip the ground apart with its teeth alone.

 Monster Hunter Rise monster list: Leviathans